open-telemetry/oteps/text/0227-separate-semantic-conventions.md

 There will also be the following exceptions in the specification:

-- Semantic convetions used to implement API/SDK details will be fully specified and will not be allowed to change in the Semantic Convention directory.
+- Semantic conventions used to implement API/SDK details will be fully specified and will not be allowed to change in the Semantic Convention directory.
   - Error/Exception handling will remain in the specification.
   - SDK configuration interaction w/ semantic convention will remain in the